Innovative-CST/Android-Code-Editor/README.md

 “The Android code editor is an open-source project available on Github, developed with the love and contributions of developers.
 It supports both the Sora code editor and the Ace code editor, making it a versatile tool for writing and editing code on Android devices.”
 It is the beginning of this app and I hope it will available soon for users.

+## WARNING
+Please keep a backup of files that you are trying to edit with Android Code Editor.

 ## Discord
 Join our discord server to keep contact us about Android Code Editor.